iManage Work contains two basic objects called documents and containers.

 A library, formerly called a database, is the highest-level container.
 It can be created and named only by an iManage system administrator.
 Libraries can hold workspaces, and only workspaces may exist in the root-level of a library.

 A preferred library is a library that stores a user's configuration and is their default library.
 Each user is required to have a preferred library, and can have only one preferred library.

-This configuration will be always be used even if users access another library.
+This configuration will always be used even if users access another library.
 The configuration items include:

-My Matters.
-This is a list of Matter Shortcuts a user has created, or is subscribed to.
+- My Matters: The list of Matter Shortcuts a user has created, or is subscribed to.

-My Favorites.
-This is the list of bookmarks for documents and locations by the user.
+- My Favorites: The list of bookmarks for documents and locations by the user.

-Recent matters.
-This is a list of the last 20 matters accessed by the user in the previous 30 days
+- Recent matters: The list of the last 20 matters accessed by the user in the previous 30 days

-As a default library, it will be the library that is first used for searches.
+As a default library, it'll be the library that is first used for searches.

-When a user creates a new document, the library selected in the New Document Profile dialog is automatically set to the library.
-If the user enters a different user’s name in the Author field in the New Document Profile dialog, the selected library automatically switches to the preferred library assigned to the user named in the Author field.
+- When a user creates a new document, the library selected in the New Document Profile dialog box is automatically set to the library.
+If the user enters a different user’s name in the Author field in the New Document Profile dialog box, the selected library automatically switches to the preferred library assigned to the user named in the Author field.

-When a user first opens the Search dialog, the selected target for the search will be set to this library.
+- When a user first opens the Search dialog box, the selected target for the search will be set to this library.
 If the user changes the target database for the search, that setting will remain in effect until the user explicitly changes it.